painless-php/filesystem/readme.md

 #### Interface

 * FilesystemFilter
+* DirectoryContentIterator

 ## TODO

+* Inertnalize iterators, only expose interface (and config)

 * Configuration
     * option to map top level returned values
     ' ConfigurationFactory
+        * $config = ConfigurationFactory::returnFilenames()->create();
     * Rename Configuration class?
+(DirectoryIterator, DirectoryIteratorConfig)
     * Fix DirectoryTests
+    * Use ::CHILD_FIRST?

+* Use iterator for Directory recursive deleteContents
-* Directory getContentNames()
+* Use iterator for Directory recursive copy

 * FilesystemObject::getRelativePath() should work with both children and parent paths
 * FilesystemObject::getAbsolutePath() needs a rewrite

+* FileLineIterator
+    * Support filters with StringFilterInterface
-* FileLine::writeContent() is really inefficient.
+    * writeContent() is really inefficient.
 Support in-memory modification?

-* DirectoryContentIterator
-    * fix skipDirectory (support levels?)

-* Use iterator for Directory recursive deleteContents
-* Use iterator for Directory recursive copy

-* ComposerJson class
+        * WriterInterface

+* ComposerJson::locate() (using Filesystem::findUpwards)
 * Env editable class

 * Make sure that proper errors are thrown when trying to operate on a non-existent file